 William Cary Mobley

-Dr. Mobley’s Research interests include application of instructional design principles to optimize student pharmacist learning and the application of critical thinking and reasoning skills to help develop problem-solving abilities.
+Dr. Mobley’s research interests include application of instructional design principles to optimize student pharmacist learning and the application of critical thinking and reasoning skills to help develop problem-solving abilities.

 Pharmacometrics and systems pharmacology